 The Difference Between Grief and Depression

-cannot imagine ever feeling better.
-The mood disturbance in depression is pervasive and unremitting and any positive mood
+feeling better.
+The mood disturbance in depression is pervasive and unremitting and any positive mood fluctuation is usually

-things said and done while the person was alive.
-In depression, the feelings arise from a fundamental belief that one is wicked
+done while the person was alive.
+In depression, the feelings arise from a fundamental belief that one is wicked or worthless.

-because sadness is an appropriate, natural stage of loss and clinical depression is a disorder.
-As difficult as they are to
+an appropriate, natural stage of loss and clinical depression is a disorder.
+As difficult as they are to endure, both sadness

 In the United States, one in ten men and one in five women will suffer from depression

 at some point in their lives.
 Grief is universal to any person who experiences loss.
 Depression and grief share many features:

 sadness, tearfulness, anger, anxiety, loneliness, social withdrawal, forgetfulness, appetite and weight changes and poor sleep.